EMventura/meraxes/BUILD.md

 USE_SCALING_REL
 : Use scaling-relations for Star formation in minihalos.
 Default is OFF.

+USE_2DISK_MODEL
+: Split cold gas into two different reservoirs.
+Default is OFF.

 You can set these on the command line when running cmake, e.g.:

 ```sh